fmerg/pymerkle/docs/source/tree-object.rst

 .. _supported encodings: https://pymerkle.readthedocs.io/en/latest/pymerkle.hashing.html#pymerkle.hashing.encoding.ENCODINGS

-The ``.raw_bytes`` attribute refers to the tree's ability of consuming arbitrary binary data, which is the default choice (*True*).
-If *False*, the tree will only accept byte sequences falling under its configured encoding type.
+The ``.raw_bytes`` attribute refers to the tree's ability of consuming arbitrary binary data, which is the default choice (True).
+If False, the tree will only accept byte sequences falling under its configured encoding type.
 For example, a UTF-16 Merkle-tree in *no*-raw-bytes mode denies the encryption of any byte sequence containing ``0x74``, raising an ``UndecodableRecord`` error instead:

 .. code-block:: python